mtorpey/journey/final.md

         - These will usually have a label attached to them with double-sided sticky tape, to be peeled off and stuck to the Rules Sheet.
     - Event cards (E)
     - Special Ability cards (A)
-        - These will usually have a label attached to them with double-sided sticky tape, to be peeled off and stuck to a character card.
+        - These will usually have a label attached to them with double-sided sticky tape, to be peeled off and stuck to a Character Sheet.
-- Character sheets (included in one of the envelopes)
+- Character Sheets (included in one of the envelopes)
+    - A piece of sturdy card, probably the size of the flight plans in the original game.